-Let’s compare the annual fees, welcome bonuses, eligibility, perks, and return on spend.
+Let’s compare the annual fees, welcome bonuses, eligibility, perks, and return on spending.

 Comparing annual fees